30th Nov 2023

 Prior to being admitted to the Bar, Ngaire had over 20 years experience in nursing, providing a unique insight into the cases that she takes on.
 With experience as a registered nurse, clinical tutor, specialist, facilitator, and as a psychoanalyst, Ngaire is passionate about using her knowledge of medical practice to better assist clients.

 Ngaire has presented on medical negligence at a range of conferences, including assessing current proposals for open disclosure in Australia.
 She is a member of the editorial committee of the ALA’s legal journal, Precedent, the Barristers Animal Welfare Panel, and the Royal College of Nursing, Australia.
 She has been a registered nurse since 1985.

 Spokesperson on insurance and superannuation

-Josh also represents victims of negligent financial planning and stockbroking advice, including through the compensation schemes such as the CBA Open Advice Review Program and the Macquarie Private Wealth compensation scheme.
+Josh also represents victims of negligent financial planning and stockbroking advice, including through compensation schemes such as the CBA Open Advice Review Program and the Macquarie Private Wealth compensation scheme.

+Josh is a prominent commentator on policy reform, having advanced consumer interests through many submissions/appearances at parliamentary inquiries and other forums as well as through frequent media appearances on issues such as quality and sustainability of TPD insurance in super, Codes of Practice, behaviour of super funds/life insurers and the Financial Services Royal Commission.
 Josh works closely with various unions, and a range of consumer and other community support groups including the Leukaemia Foundation, the MS Society, social workers, financial counsellors and many more.
 He presents seminars and acts pro-bono for these groups and their members to increase consumer rights awareness, and give a voice to those disempowered by illness, injury and socio/economic barriers.